bgord/knowledge/typescript.md

 The code below throws an error, because an index cannot be a union-type.

+"An index signature parameter type cannot be a union type.
+Consider using a mapped object type instead."

 ```
 type ActionTypes = 'increment' | 'decrement';